NavdeepKasera/Diwali_Sales_Analysis/README.md

 # Diwali_Sales_Analysis
-Files in the Project
+ In the Project
-Diwali Sales Data.csv
+Diwali Sales Data.csv file
 This is a CSV file containing raw sales data from Diwali.

 Diwali_Sales_Analysis.ipynb